LuBernardino/Landing-Page-Animeart/README.md

 This project was developed with the following technologies:

-- HTML e CSS.
+- HTML, CSS and Javascript.
-- Git e Github.
+- Git and Github.
 - Figma.
  <br>